dotnet/sourcelink/README.md

 #### Preview Status

 We recommend using Source Link preview for building production packages.
 Although the implementation details and the public APIs of the Source Link pre-release packages are still in flux, there will be no difference in the format of the data it generates between preview and 1.0.0.
+The only changes in the generated data we expect are due to bug fixes that target scenario that previously did not work correctly.

 ## <a name="using-sourcelink">Using Source Link in .NET projects